 Next, we wanted to recommend the Pyle Universal HUD.
 This device has an easy cigarette lighter plug-and-play installation, as it only uses GPS instead of your car’s OBD-II port.
 Plus, thanks to using GPS, you’ll get accurate speed readings, and we like the directional navigation info as well.

-Pyle Universal 3.5’’ Car HUD - Head-Up Display Multi-Color Windshield Screen Projector Vehicle Speed & GPS Navigation Compass, Plug & Play - (PHUD12)
+Pyle 3.5’’ Car HUD - Head-Up Display Multi-Color Windshield Screen Projector Vehicle Speed & GPS Navigation Compass, Plug & Play - (PHUD12)

 The PYLE heads-up display is easy to use and install thanks to GPS.